hash-bang/Gander/README.md

 Known issues
 ------------

-* Scroll file window to top when loading a new directory
-* Navigating around a folder no longer seems to select the active image
 * Zoom fit for images that are wider than they are tall doesn't work correctly (too zoomed in)
 * Navigating around a directory selects and tries to view folders (e.g. selecting 'first' when in image view in a folder containing sub-folders)
 * Settings are not currently loaded from the server on first execute